ocaml-flambda/flambda-backend/HACKING.md

 ocamldebug emacs mode as follows:

 1. Run `M-x camldebug RET`
-2. Choose the `ocamlc` symlink in the root of the repo.
+2. Choose the `ocamlc` or `ocamlopt` symlink in the root of the repo.
-3. Choose the arguments to pass to `ocamlc`, likely a full path to a test `.ml` file.
+3. Choose the arguments to pass to the compiler, likely a full path to a test `.ml` file.
 4. Choose the built `ocamldebug`, in your install directory.
 5. Set any breakpoints you want.
 The easiest way is to navigate to the line where you want the breakpoint and use `C-x C-a C-b` in emacs.
 6. Add relevant directories to `ocamldebug`'s search path.
 (If you skip this, printing any value may produce `Cannot find module Misc.` or similar errors).
-If debugging `ocamlc` compiler, run:
+If debugging `ocamlc`, run:
    ```
    (ocd) directory _build/main/ocaml/.ocamlcommon.objs/byte
    ```
-   If debugging the native code compiler, you'll need various additional directories depending on your middle end.
+   If debugging `ocamlopt`, you'll need various additional directories depending on your middle end.
 You can find the right directories by searching for cmo files corresponding to the module named in the error message.
 7. `run` to your breakpoint.

 The elisp `ocamldebug-ocaml{c,opt}` functions automate steps 1, 2, 4, 6, and 7,
 above.